Programming-0101/Math-Random/ReadMe.md

 # Grokking Math.random()

-Just a little project to render the significant digits of Math.random() in a table.
+Just a little project to render the significant digits of JavaScript's `Math.random()` in a table.
 I wanted to compare how the digits "repeat" in subsequent random numbers.

 ## Quick FAQ